AryanZoroufi/SceneComplete/README.md

    --visualize
 ```

-## 🫶 Limitations & Contributing to SceneComplete
+## 🫶 Limitations and Contributing to SceneComplete
 ### Limitations
 While SceneComplete achieves strong results across diverse real-world scenes, it is built by composing and adapting many large pre-trained modules - making it susceptible to cascading errors.
 We highlight key limitations and areas for improvement:
 - `Prompting & Segmentation`: The vision-language model (VLM) occasionally fails to detect all objects in the scene, resulting in missed reconstructions.
 Tuning prompts or re-prompting are some strategies that can help recover missing hypotheses.
 Grounded-SAM infrequently segemnts both an object and its subparts, or merge multiple cluttered objects into one.
 We apply IoU-based de-deduplication to mitigate such errors, but further improvements are possible especially with newer models.